 You may think that working in a Colorado office building would keep you safe from a devastating injury.
 However, the truth is that you may still be at risk of hurting your head, back or neck while talking on the phone or walking to a meeting.
 Take a closer look at some of the specific hazards that you might experience while at the office.

 Falls are a common office accident

-Most adults know how to use staplers, hole punchers and similar objects in a safe manner.
-However, this doesn’t mean that you can’t cut, stab or otherwise injure yourself while stapling papers together or while cutting a piece of cardboard with a knife.
+Most adults know how to use staplers, hole punches, box cutters and similar objects in a safe manner.
+However, this doesn’t mean that you can’t cut, stab or otherwise injure yourself while performing everyday tasks like opening a package or cutting a piece of cardboard with a sharp blade.
 In some cases, your injuries may warrant a trip to the emergency room to minimize blood loss or prevent an infection from spreading.

 Improper technique can lead to soreness and pain

-An attorney may be able to help you obtain compensation for an on-the-job injury.
+An attorney can help you obtain compensation for an on-the-job injury.
 This might be done by helping you file a benefit claim or by compelling your employer to process an existing claim in a timely manner.